Nimzyow/CV/README.md

 I can speak Japanese to a near fluent level and have many friends in Japan who I love talking to.
 I learnt Japanese bit by bit over a number of years and I became obsessed with improving myself.
 This led to me making life long friends who I love dearly.

 Travel is probably a typical hobby that everyone has to put on their list.
 However, it really is something I love to do as it allows me to experience different cultures and people and to learn things from them.
-I often go away with a new perspective in life and a new way of looking at things.
+I often come back with a new perspective in life and a new way of looking at things.

 Photography and the art of photography is something that really inspires me.
 I have a website www.foreverintransit.com which showcases some of my photography.
 My instagram is more up to date though and you can see that in the website I just linked.
 There is a real rush whenever I decide to go out with just my camera and explore the city of London.